Hieromon/AutoConnect/mkdocs/advancedusage.md

 1. Overwrite the label literal of library source code directly.

     You can change the label of the AutoConnect menu item by rewriting the default label literal in [AutoConnectLabels.h](https://github.com/Hieromon/AutoConnect/blob/master/src/AutoConnectLabels.h) macros.
-However, changing menu items literal influences all the sketch's build scenes.
+However, changing menu items literal influences all the Sketch's build scenes.

     ```cpp
     #define AUTOCONNECT_MENULABEL_CONFIGNEW   "Configure new AP"